ibm-cloud-docs/activity-tracker/ibm-internal-only/enable-ST.md

 ## Step 8.
 Setting up your test environment
 {: testenv}

  We have limited space in staging for services to do full blown testing.
-This is due to the limits of white listing and resources allocated in staging.
+This is due to the limits of allow-listing and resources allocated in staging.
 Below are two approaches for services to test in staging:

-1. White listing for a limited time
+1. Allow-listing for a limited time

     We can support a limited number of services at any give time in staging.
 Follow these steps to run tests in staging:

-    Request to be white listed by opening a git hub issue.
-Include the account's e-mail you want white listed.
+    Request to be allow-listed by opening a git hub issue.
+Include the account's e-mail you want allow-listed.
 This should be the account your service runs under.

     You will have approximately two weeks to test.